Alanik/dzieuo.js/README.md

-# Dzieuo.js
+Dzieuo.js - jQuery 2D slider plugin.

 Dzieuo.js is a two dimentional slider plugin for jQuery.
-It allowes to transition both vertically and horizontally between slides.
+It allowes both vertical and horizontal transition between slides.